aman-sawarn/Medical-Report-Generation-Using-X-Ray-Images/README.md

 4. Training has various training notebooks
 5. Outputs have output generated from the model
 6. Checkpoints has model weights
-7. Tokenizer has a .pikle file containing key value pairs from the tokenizer's vocabulary
+7. Tokenizer has a .pickle file containing key value pairs from the tokenizer's vocabulary

+#### Folders Layout
+1. Outputs- Has sample outputs
+2. Tokenizer- Has Tokenizer weights stored in .pickle file
+3. Workflow- Has all experiments while before reaching the final model
+4. checkpoints_2/train-Has all encoder decoder layer weights
+5. training- Has notebook training notebooks and evaluation using BLEU and Rouge scores
+5. losses_plots- Has all training and evaluation plots while training

 #### Approach To Solve the problem